Chinese Communist Party: Sino-Soviet split and Cultural Revolution

-During the 1960s and 1970s, the CCP experienced a significant ideological separation from the Communist Party of the Soviet Union which was going through a period of "de-Stalinization" under Nikita Khrushchev.
+During the 1960s and 1970s, the CCP experienced a significant ideological separation from the Communist Party of the Soviet Union which had gone through a period of "de-Stalinization" under Nikita Khrushchev.
 By that time, Mao had begun saying that the "continued revolution under the dictatorship of the proletariat" stipulated that class enemies continued to exist even though the socialist revolution seemed to be complete, leading to the Cultural Revolution in which millions were persecuted and killed.
-During the Cultural Revolution, party leaders such as Liu Shaoqi, Deng Xiaoping, Peng Dehuai, and He Long were purged or exiled, and the Gang of Four, led by Mao's wife Jiang Qing, emerged to fill in the power vacuum left behind.
+During the Cultural Revolution, party leaders such as Liu Shaoqi, Deng Xiaoping, and He Long were purged or exiled, and the Gang of Four, led by Mao's wife Jiang Qing, emerged to fill in the power vacuum left behind.

-Reforms under Deng Xiaoping
+Reform and opening up

-Following Mao's death in 1976, CCP chairman Hua Guofeng removed the Gang of Four from power and began rehabiliating party leaders persecuted during the Cultural Revolution including Deng Xiaoping.
+Following Mao's death in 1976, CCP chairman Hua Guofeng removed the Gang of Four from power and began rehabilitating party leaders persecuted during the Cultural Revolution including Deng Xiaoping.
 A power struggle between Hua and Deng erupted.
 Deng won the struggle, and became China's paramount leader in 1978.
 Deng, alongside Hu Yaobang and Zhao Ziyang, spearheaded the reform and opening up policies, and introduced the ideological concept of socialism with Chinese characteristics, opening China to the world's markets.
 In reversing some of Mao's "leftist" policies, Deng argued that a socialist state could use the market economy without itself being capitalist.
 While asserting the political power of the CCP, the change in policy generated significant economic growth.
 This was justified on the basis that "Practice is the Sole Criterion for the Truth", a principle reinforced through a 1978 article that aimed to combat dogmatism and criticized the "Two Whatevers" policy.

 The new ideology, however, was contested on both sides of the spectrum, by Maoists to the left of the CCP's leadership, as well as by those supporting political liberalization.
 In 1981, the Party adopted a historical resolution, which assessed the historical legacy of the Mao Zedong era and the future priorities of the CCP.
 With other social factors, the conflicts culminated in the 1989 Tiananmen Square protests and massacre.
 The protests having been crushed and the reformist party general secretary Zhao Ziyang under house arrest, Deng's economic policies resumed and by the early 1990s the concept of a socialist market economy had been introduced.
 In 1997, Deng's beliefs (officially called "Deng Xiaoping Theory") were embedded into the CCP's constitution.